rse/sprintfjs/README.md

   `$ git clone https://github.com/rse/sprintfjs.git`

-- Bower: install as client component via the Bower component manager:
+- NPM: install as client component via the NPM package manager:

-  `$ bower install sprintfjs`
+  `$ npm install sprintfjs`

 - cURL: downloading only the main file from the repository